Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 running (e.g. you can write a program for your smart phone that controls a Brick connected to your PC).

-The **Lines 18-23** configure the DC Brick and let the motor run full speed forward.
+The **Lines 18-23** configure the DC Brick and let the motor run forwards at full speed.

 **Line 25-27** is used to prevent program termination until you press enter.
 After this the motor is stopped before the program ends.